Ask Paul: June 8 (Premium)

 I get the “which laptop should I buy” question a lot.
 It’s tough to answer this because we all have our own experiences, preferences, and needs.

-And then for me, personally, there's another issue: The crushing weight of responsibility I feel when it comes to recommending something expensive that people may actually buy.
-I know other reviewers don't feel this---you can tell by the way they write and clearly barely use the products they review---but it's very really for me.
+And then for me, personally, there’s another issue: The crushing weight of responsibility I feel when it comes to recommending something expensive that people may actually buy.
+I know other reviewers don’t feel this—you can tell by the way they write and clearly barely use the products they review—but it’s very really for me.

 For example.
 On paper, Surface Laptop and Surface Book 2 are devices no one should recommend: They’re overpriced, both lack Thunderbolt 3, and Surface Laptop still uses previous-generation dual-core Intel processors while the rest of the market has moved forward.
 But I personally love both products.
 And I would be happy to use either daily as my only PC.
 So I’m in kind of a weird spot where I need to consider others’ needs, and the future, but I still really like them myself.